 The top free London activities you need to do

 You don’t have to spend a fortune to have an exciting time in London.
 Take a look at our top picks for things to do in London, from walking around the National Gallery in the heart of central London to walking down the quieter streets of Little Venice.
-There’s something for everyoen in the capital, let us help you find it.
+There’s something for everyone in the capital, let us help you find it, especially these theatre fixes.

 Take part in these free London activities